Destination Weddings – How to plan a destination wedding

-Here at Louise Perry Weddings, we plan weddings both in the UK and across the world.
+Destination weddings – How to pan a destination wedding.
+Here at Louise Perry Weddings, we plan luxury destination weddings right across the world.
 Recent years have seen us travel to Italy, France, Ibiza and St Moritz and this year we are heading further a field to Mauritius.

 How do you go about planning a destination wedding?
 The planning process is exactly the same, you choose the time of year to get married, the location and the venue and then progress from there.
 The only difficulty is, you are looking for your suppliers without any knowledge of them or their work.
 This is why you really do need a wedding planner to help you.
 As with any wedding, there are hours and hours involved in planning, but you also do have a language barrier to deal with and on the continent, they don’t do things as quick as we do here.